How to Vectorize an Image in Adobe Illustrator

-Once you know how to convert an image to a vector in Adobe Illustrator, you’ll be able to scale anything you find to the size you want — without losing image quality.
+Once you know how to convert a JPG file to a vector in Adobe Illustrator, you’ll be able to scale anything you find to the size you want—without losing image quality.

 Step 1: Pick an Image to Convert to Vector

 The image you use won’t matter when using the following process, except for the fact that larger images will take longer to edit.
 There are some images, however, which work better as vector images than others.

 It’s better to edit a single subject than a landscape or the like.
 Preferably, the image should have a white or transparent background and have a relatively low resolution.

 We’ll be using the image of Ryu from the Street Fighter series above.
 It works as a perfect example for a variety of reasons.
 For one, it’s a single subject.
 It also lends itself to a vector image format well, as it’s a recognizable character.
 The vector images format is typically used for logos or recognizable images.